 Moreover, some charting software use colors to indicate bullish or bearishness of a bar vis-a-vis to the close of the previous bar.

-This makes the OHLC bar chart much similar to the candlestick chart, but it lacks clarity as compared to the candlestick chart
+This makes the OHLC bar chart much similar to the candlestick chart, but it lacks clarity as compared to the candlestick chart pattern.

 To construct bar chart, the OHLC data is used and hence the name OHLC chart.